9.1 Dementia & Alzheimer's Care

 Reality orientationGently restating the true day, place, time, and namesEarly dementia, delirium, or brief confusion where the resident can be reoriented without distress

-ValidationAcknowledging the feeling behind the statement rather than correcting the factsModerate-to-severe dementia, fixed delusions, or when correcting the facts upsets the resident
+ValidationAcknowledging the feeling behind the statement rather than correcting the factsModerate-to-severe dementia, fixed delusions, or any time correcting the facts upsets the resident

 Example: a resident says, "I have to get home to feed my babies."
-Reality orientation ("Your children are grown adults, this is your home now") often escalates fear.
+Reality orientation ("Your children are grown adults, this is your home now") often escalates fear in moderate dementia.
 Validation plus redirection works better: "It sounds like you really love your family.
 Let's have some lunch and you can tell me about them."
-You acknowledge the emotion, do not lie elaborately, and gently redirect to a safe activity.
+You acknowledge the emotion, do not invent an elaborate lie, and gently redirect to a safe activity.
+Validation therapy was developed by Naomi Feil and focuses on the emotional truth behind the words.

 Test Your Knowledge